 Very good, tangy flavor.
 When I think of a glaze I usually like a sticky, almost crispy coating, this didn't cook down and coat the pork chops like a glaze would.
 But all in all very simple and great taste!

-I was excited to try this recipe after seeing all of the good reviews but I really did not like this at all, nor did anyone in my family.
+I really did not like this at all, nor did anyone in my family.
 The apple cider vinegar was overwhelming.
-I followed the recipe exactly and the cook on my pork was perfect, but the apple cider vinegar ruined this dish.
 Also, the glaze remained liquidy and less glaze-like after cooking down for 4 minutes, so I added cornstarch and tried to fix the glaze.
-I usually like Chef John's recipes but this one can go.

 We loved this one!
 I had bone-in chops on hand so I used those.
 I also subbed apple juice for the apple cider, which worked out beautifully.
 As it was reducing I became impatient and decided to thicken it slightly to a glaze consistency with a cornstarch/water slurry.
 Both Hubs and I really enjoyed these and I will definitely be making them again!
 Thank you Chef John!